iskendria-pub/iskendria/DATA.md

 ## 1. Introduction

-This Golang package holds the data model.
-It consists of four parts:
+This file describes the data model of Alexandria.
+Definitions of the data are in the model package.
+The document consists of four parts:

 * Data definition of the state data on the blockchain.
 * Data definition of the transaction payload.